ym1085/TIL/Certification/aws/practitional/examtopics/51-100/README.md

 C. AWS Trusted Advisor
 D. 비용 탐색기

->
+> ✅

 <details>
 <summary>정답 보기</summary>
 <div markdown="1">
-정답은:
+정답은: A
 </div>
 </details>

 ## Question 82

 A company wants to eliminate the need to guess infrastructure capacity before deployments.
 The company also wants to spend its budget on cloud resources only as the company uses the resources.
 Which advantage of the AWS Cloud matches the company's requirements?

 A. Reliability